Characters: Warcraft The Scourge

 - Cool Helmet: The source of all his God-like power; the Helmet of Ner'zhul.
 Rather intimidating as well.

 - Dangerously Genre Savvy: While he throughout Wrath of the Lich King appeared Genre Blind, he is revealed to be this.
 Arthas knew the player characters would come for him, and purposely let them get stronger and assault his fortress all the way to his Frozen Throne just to kill them and raise them as powerful undead warriors for his own.
 He would have an army of powerful minions and he wouldn't have to lift a finger until they reached him.
 It is also heavily implied that he is holding his forces in reserve, so when he has slain the player characters and Tirion, the armies opposing him are right where he want them, ready to be crushed.
-He never gets that far, as Tirion breaks free and destroys Frostmourne before the player characters can be raised.
+He never gets that far, as Tirion breaks free with the help of a literal DeusExMachina and destroys Frostmourne before the player characters can be raised.

 - Darth Vader Clone